mofosyne/QuickMathJS/readme.md

     # Kibble Calc
     This calcs how much kibble we need to buy

-    ```math
+    ```calc
     CatCount = 4
     KibblePerCat = 4
     TotalKibble = CatCount * KibblePerCat
                 = ?
     ```

-The rest of the document can contain text, and only the section within the ```math delimiters will be evaluated.
+The rest of the document can contain text, and only the section within the ```calc delimiters will be evaluated.

 ### Launching Web Interface with `--web` Feature